 3. Grab text from the doodles

 Just like on the image, you can even select the option called drawing, write on that drawing canvas and grab the text from it.
-This option is soo much useful if you have a stylus to your device and it gives you traditional writing notes experience.
+This option is so much useful if you have a stylus on your device and it gives you a traditional writing notes experience.

 You can also do that from the Gboard by selecting the drawing keyboard.
 But it will not create any drawing board, but instead, it just converts to text whatever you write on it.